 Web Urbanist goes retro-futuristic in this short series of city planning visions for five American cities – and one imaginary one.

-It’s good to know that – this being the future – we’re all zooming around San Francisco in our (patented!) flying saucers; Columbus will, by now, have floating skyscrapers Houston, in the retro futurein a very nearly Retropolitan setting; and Manhattan gets a familiar, multi-tiered layout to accommodate air traffic, cargo hauling, and trains.
+It’s good to know that – this being the future – we’re all zooming around San Francisco in our (patented!) flying saucers; Columbus will, by now, have floating skyscrapers in a very nearly Retropolitan setting; and Manhattan gets a familiar, multi-tiered layout to accommodate air traffic, cargo hauling, and trains.

 Houston (left) will obviously have at least one Hugh Ferriss building.
 In other words, pretty much what we ought to expect – with one exception.
 Where are the greenbelts?